ray-project/ray/doc/source/serve/key-concepts.md

       return "Hello world!"
 ```

-After binding the deployment and running Serve, it is now exposed by the HTTP server and handles requests using the specified class.
+After binding the deployment and running `serve.run()`, it is now exposed by the HTTP server and handles requests using the specified class.
 We can query the model to verify that it's working.

 ```python